 - Grade 9+

-Time Commitment: 5-8 hours per week (1 hour class time every other week, 5-7 hours independent work).
+Time Commitment: 5-8 hours per week (1-hour of class time every other week, 5-7 hours of independent work).

 Testing and Prerequisites

 Students must achieve qualifying scores on an advanced assessment to be eligible for CTY programs.
 If you don’t have qualifying scores, you have several different testing options.
 We’ll help you find the right option for your situation.Sign up for Testing Learn More